Cataract (gray star)

 What is a cataract?

-What are the symptoms of a cataract?
+What are the symptoms of cataracts?

-With a cataract, the person's vision gradually disappears.
-Creeping sight loss is the only symptom: there are no other ill effects.
+With a cataract, the person’s vision gradually disappears.
+The sight loss is the only symptom: there are no other ill effects.
 The sight of people with a cataract is always more blurred and less clear, as if looking through a veil or fog.
 Over time, images lose their contrast and colors fade.
-Some sufferers develop great sensitivity to glaring light, for example from the sun or other bright light sources.
+Some people develop great sensitivity to glaring light, for example from the sun or other bright light sources.
 Driving also becomes more troublesome, especially at night.
 The impaired vision increases the risk of falling and injury.
 The person's spacial vision also declines.

-A cataract sometimes also has unexpected effects: some spectacle wearers suddenly see better without their glasses.
+A cataract sometimes also has unexpected effects: some spectacle wearers can suddenly see better without their glasses.
 This is because the disease changes the focal power of the eye and, thus, the ability to clearly see things that are at different distances.
 However, this effect does not last long.

 What causes a cataract?

 Around 90 percent of all those affected suffer from age-related cataracts.
 Doctors then speak of a senile cataract.
 The reason for the gradual clouding of the lens of the eye in these cases is the aging process.
-The lens normally bundles the incoming light and provides a clear image on the retina – both near and distant objects then appear sharp.
-With a cataract the function of the lens is impaired.

-There is evidence that certain factors can increase the risk of cataracts These include, for example, UV light and X-rays, but also smoking.
+There is evidence that certain factors can increase the risk of cataracts.
+These include, for example, UV light and X-rays, but also smoking.
 Diabetes sufferers are also affected more often.

 The disease can also be the consequence of eye inflammations or eye injuries.
 Eye operations can also result in a cataract.
 The same applies to certain medications, for example cortisone, if it is used for lengthy periods.